 Blogging is a journey.
 Blogging is an art.
 What not.
-However, it’s not easy as most people would think.
-Since running a blog needs more effort, people tend to give up more easily.
+However, it’s not as easy as most people would think.
+Since running a blog needs a tremendous effort, people tend to give up more easily.
 Blogging is not all about writing.
 Blogging has its own way of becoming a success.
 If you want to be a good blogger, you have to write better content and use better blogging tools.
 Blogging tools?
+Yes, blogging tools.

 More or less we are using these tools in WPSnappy.
 To know what WPSnappy has under the hood, check our under the hood page for more information.

 The first step in the blogging process is to create a place for your content to live, often called as blogging platform while some people call content management system, CMS in short.

 If you have checked our comparison, you might feel that WordPress.org version seems to be comfortable to work with.
 You have full control, ability to use plugins and custom themes.
 Yes if you want to be serious in blogging, we wouldn’t recommend going with WordPress.com version.